Fulbright Scholar-in-Residence Program

 Fulbright grant benefits are provided directly to the individual Scholar, disbursed by IIE and include: round-trip international air travel, a monthly stipend, a monthly allowance for up to two dependents, and initial settling-in and professional allowances.
 IIE will issue the DS2019 form in support of J-visa sponsorship.
 For a complete list of grant benefits, please review the “Information for named or recruited S-I-R candidates” resource on the Application tab.

 Some higher education institutions are able to provide direct financial support and in-kind support.
 Others may not be able to do so.
-Direct financial support from institutions is not required for the Scholar-in-Residence Program.
-Grant benefits for the Fulbright S-I-R include: round-trip international air travel, a monthly stipend, a monthly allowance for up to two dependents, and initial settling-in and professional allowances.
+Direct financial support from institutions is not required for the Scholar-in-Residence Program (See above for the benefits scholars receive from Fulbright).
 Host institutions are encouraged to think creatively about ways they can provide in-kind support to ensure a successful experience for the scholar.
-Institutions are encouraged to provide in-kind support.
-Some examples of in-kind support include providing housing, access to transportation, airport pick-up/drop-off, on-campus meal tickets, apartment furnishing, professional allowances for scholars to attend conferences, etc. Please consult the S-I-R Program contact for more information.
+Some examples of in-kind support include providing housing, access to transportation, airport pick-up/drop-off, on-campus meal tickets, apartment furnishing, professional allowances for scholars to attend conferences, etc.

 Teaching is central to the S-I-R’s responsibilities, within and across departments and curricula in a variety of ways to enhance or expand existing international programming, develop new world area studies programs, add an international dimension to existing coursework or provide an opportunity for students to learn about a particular world region or country.
 Beyond that, S-I-Rs are expected to engage with students, scholars, and staff across campus in a variety of ways and to interact with the surrounding community.
 Scholar teaching responsibilities are limited to a maximum of two courses per semester.

-Proposals requesting foreign language teaching must also have the Scholar-in-Residence teach about their home country's customs, culture, and society.
-If you are seeking a scholar to only teach a foreign language, we suggest you consider applying to host a Fulbright Foreign Language Teaching Assistant rather than a Fulbright Scholar-in-Residence.
+Proposals that include foreign language teaching must also clearly include teaching on other subjects. ( If you are seeking a scholar to only teach a foreign language, consider applying to host a Fulbright Foreign Language Teaching Assistant rather than the Fulbright Scholar-in-Residence Program.

 Proposals requesting a scholar to teach English as a second language or foreign language are not eligible.